Best of the Northwest Starts at 5:30PM

 Sponsored by STCU.

 Join us on opening night as we celebrate the best short and mid-length films made here in the Pacific Northwest.
-Our annual Best of the Northwest Shorts program will be followed by a program of select PNW mid-length films.
+The night will kick off at 5:30pm with Best of the Northwest series, an 82-minute program featuring 8 short films inspired by the Pacific Northwest.
+Between films, take a break and visit Spokane’s local restaurants for a drink and quick bite to eat, and promptly return at 8pm for 3 mid-length films shot here in the Northwest!
 One ticket gets you admission to both programs.

 Best of the Northwest